retutils/ahocorasick/README.md

 ===========

-A Golang implementation of the Aho-Corasick string matching algorithm Forked from cloudflare/ahocorasick and customized to incrementall rune by rune loockup
+A Golang implementation of the Aho-Corasick string matching algorithm Forked from cloudflare/ahocorasick and customized to return matched paterns and their offsets